Bloating… argh… it’s uncomfortable AND annoying

 Here are some tips for managing bloating

 - Support your gut health – Get your gut health tested.
-I frequently recommend gut health testing in my practice.
 Testing can help to identify the underlying cause of bloating and other digestive issues.

-- Manage your stress levels – High levels of stress may mean that you produce fewer digestive enzymes and less stomach acid.
-This can make it harder for you to break down foods when you are stressed.
+- Manage your stress levels – High levels of stress can mean that you produce fewer digestive enzymes and less stomach acid and this can make it harder to break down foods.
 A simple and practical tool to support digestion is to take a few deep breaths before eating.

-- Exercise regularly – this helps to keep the digestive system moving
+- Move regularly – this helps to keep the digestive system moving

 - Stay hydrated – Drink around 2 litres a day of water a day, more if it is hot or you exercise a lot